 For reference books that have been translated into English, follow the same format but place the translation of its title in brackets, don’t italicize the translated title.

-If you’re citing an online reference work, follow the same format and add the url at the end.
+If you’re citing an online reference work, follow the same format and add the url or doi at the end.
 Remember don’t put a period after the url.

 To cite a definition in an online dictionary in APA format, follow this example: